 Lance Smith explains why the arms are the rudder, accelerator, and gear lever of running.

-Arms and how you use them can have a positive or negative effect on stride rate, stride length, ground forces and energy consumption.
-And that surely is the basis of effective running – stride rate – stride length, ground forces, energy use – it is these that determine how fast you run.
-While arm action is not the only technical aspect of running you need to work on, it is the one most ignored – and to run well everything must be working perfectly.
-Everything.
-You cannot afford to ignore any of it.
+Arms and how you use them can have a positive or negative effect on stride rate, stride length, ground forces, and energy consumption.
+And that indeed is the basis of effective running – stride rate – stride length, ground forces, energy use – it is these that determine how fast you run.
+While arm action is not the only technical aspect of running you need to work on, it is the one most ignored.
+Everything must be working correctly.

-Arm movement is considered by many to be determined by legs – where legs go arms follow but it is the other way around - arms control the legs.
-Arms are the rudders, accelerator and gear levers of running and jumping.
+Arm movement is considered by many to be determined by legs – where legs go arms follow, but it is the other way around - arms control the legs.
+Arms are the rudders, accelerators, and gear levers of running and jumping.
 When you see a runner moving awkwardly, bad running mechanics, a weakness in technique, look at what the arms are doing – it could be an incorrect or inefficient use of arms is causing the problem.

-Peter Coe, coach and father of Seb stated that good technique will not guarantee you will be a good runner but bad technique guarantees you will not be.
+Peter Coe, coach and father of Seb stated that good technique would not guarantee you will be a good runner, but lousy technique ensures you will not be.

 Running action causes rotation around the vertical axis – right foot pushes, the body turns to left – like the action of rowing a boat.

 Try and run with your arms held straight at your sides.
 Notice how your shoulders swing from side to side.

-Flexing of elbows in arm drive reduces this rotation and transfers rotation movement to rest of the body – instead of zig-zag movement, it is all forward, the way you want to go.
+Flexing of elbows in arm drive reduces this rotation and transfers rotation movement to the rest of the body – instead of zig-zag movement, it is all forward, the way you want to go.

-If you run with your arms bent at an acute angle you will also have this rotation from shoulders – there is no flexing at the elbow because at this angle there cannot be.
-This is same as having arms straight – rotation from side to side.
+If you run with your arms bent at an acute angle, you will also have this rotation from shoulders – there is no flexing at the elbow because at this angle there cannot be.
+This is the same as having arms straight – rotation from side to side.